johnahn123/Cognitive-Face-Python/README.md

 ## Sample

-A Python SDK sample built with wxPython is also provided, before execution, please install all components listed below.
+A Python SDK sample built with wxPython is also provided.
+Before execution, please install all components listed below.

 ### Sample Prerequisite